Skip to content

 The most aggressive hiring in Austin right now is happening in the physical and deep-tech spaces.
 This is driven by massive, multi-year physical investments:

-• Samsung Electronics (Austin Semiconductor): With multibillion-dollar fab investments actively scaling, they are hunting for deep-tech talent, supply chain experts, and operational leaders.
+• Samsung Electronics (Austin Semiconductor): 9,000+ employees locally, with the multibillion-dollar Taylor fab expansion actively scaling.
+They are hunting for deep-tech talent, supply chain experts, and operational leaders.

 • Applied Materials & NXP Semiconductors: These giants are driving a localized silicon boom, pulling talent from across the country.